awslabs/aws-java-nio-spi-for-s3/README.md

 If this library is exposed as an extension (see above), then no code changes or recompilation of `myExecutable` are required.

+Several examples are included in the `examples` module.
+In most cases it is sufficient to use Java `Path` objects constructed with a `URI` representing `s3://` URI.
+Constructing `Path`s with `String`s (as opposed to `URI`s) will normally default to the local filesystems NIO provider rather than this provider so use of `URI`s should always be preferred over `String`s for all `Path` objects (even local ones).

 ### Using this package as a provider for Java 9 and above

 With the introduction of modules in Java 9 the extension mechanism was retired.
 Providers should now be supplied as java modules.